Election-Tech-Initiative/electionguard/docs/use_cases/Precinct_Scan.md

 A typical voter flow for a precinct scan system is illustrated below.

 After a voter has acquired their ballot, they fill it out by hand or using a ballot marking device.
 When they finish they proceed to the scanner and insert the completed ballot.
-The scanner scans and interprets the ballot and generates a [cast vote record](../overview/Glossary.md#cast-vote-record), an electronic representation of the voter's selections.
+The scanner scans and interprets the ballot and generates a [cast vote record][cast-vote-record], an electronic representation of the voter's selections.

 If all contests in a ballot are filled out properly and interpreted as such by the scanner, the ballot is accepted and the voter is free to leave the voting booth.